alainapearce/BF_HippBMI/README.md

 ## Directory Structure and Files

-### 1_CompileData.R:
-This is an R script to select the individual participants and choose the visit with the best quality MRI scan if the participant was part of more than 1 study.
-The subset data used in this project is fully available in both the Data directory and the docker image.
-We are currently working to make the larger database fully available with a persistant DOI.

 ### BFstructural_docker_results.pdf
 This is a .pdf generated fromt eh BFstructural_docker_results.Rmd via the BFstructural_dockerImage.tar.gz docker image.